 You all forgot to mention when the Chouginga Gurren Lagann combines with the hotblood of the Dai-Gurren Brigade to form the mech the series was named after.
 The resulting combination erupts through the center of a galaxy it stands on top of, is constantly on fire, and has like 13 heads, including one IN THE MOUTH OF ANOTHER.

-Most notable: Gundam ZZ's titular Gundam was formed by 3 fighters, and Gundam SEED Destiny had the Impulse which was made up by variable fighter jets.
-In Gundam 00 the titular Gundam can also be powered up by enabling the 0 Raiser as a kind of attached catalyzer.
+Most notable: Gundam ZZ's Gundam was formed by three fighters, and Gundam SEED Destiny had the Impulse which was made up by variable fighter jets.
+In Gundam 00 Gundam 00 can also be powered up by enabling the 0 Raiser as a kind of attached catalyzer.